KittyCAD/modeling-api/CONTRIBUTING.md

 # Releasing a crate

-In this example we'll use the modeling-cmds crate and release version 0.1.15, but you can follow the same procedure for any of the crates in this repo, and any version.
+This repo uses a `justfile`.
+Be sure to [install `just`](https://github.com/casey/just?tab=readme-ov-file#packages) if you haven't already.

+ - Create a release branch: `just start-release modeling-cmds`.
+ - Open a PR (hint: `just start-release` output should include a link to GitHub which will open a release PR).
+ - Merge the PR
+ - Run `just finish-release modeling-cmds`.

+The `just` scripts above accept any workspace member as their first argument.
+For example, you could replace `modeling-cmds` with `execution-plan-traits` there.

+## Note on semver

-You should **only ever bump the patch** e.g. go from 0.1.22 to 0.1.23 -- otherwise you'll need to open PRs to KittyCAD's format and engine repos to explicitly bump them to 0.2.
+The `just` scripts also accept a second arg, which defaults to `patch` -- this is the kind of semver bump to make.
+Technically you can specify `minor` or `major` too, but you should **almost always just bump the patch** e.g. go from 0.1.22 to 0.1.23.
+We don't really care about semver accuracy as Zoo engineers are the only people using this crate currently.
+Once other users need these crates, we'll start enforcing semver -- until then, convenience is really what matters.
+If you ever bump `modeling-cmds` major/minor versions, you'll need to open PRs to KittyCAD's format and engine repos to explicitly bump them to 0.2.
+Talk to Adam Chalmers before bumping the minor or major version.

-We do *not* consider adding a new variant to `enum ModelingCmd` to be a breaking change.

-- `git checkout -b release/modeling-cmds/0.1.15`
-- Edit `modeling-cmds/Cargo.toml` and update the `version` field
-- `git add --all && git commit -m "Release modeling commands 0.1.15" && git push`
-- Open a PR from your branch into `main` and merge it.
-- `git checkout main && git tag kittycad-modeling-cmds-0.1.15 && git push --tags`
-- `cargo publish -p kittycad-modeling-cmds`